mochi-hpc-experiments/mochi-boot-camp/ecp-am-2020/sessions/hands-on/ssg/README.md

-# Mochi Boot Camp Session 3: SSG
+# Mochi Boot Camp: SSG

 Please set up the basic Mochi environment (with spack) on Summit following the instructions in the top level hands on directory 'mochi-boot-camp/ecp-am-2020/sessions/hands-on/' before executing this example.